huggingface/blog/bloom-inference-optimization.md

 # Porting to transformers

-Because the original training code, we set out to do something which we regularly do, port an existing model to `transformers`.
+Because the original training code, we set out to do something which we regularly
+do:  port an existing model to `transformers`.
 The goal was to extract from the training code, and make all of this effort more accessible to everyone afterwards.
 This effort was tackled by [Younes](/ybelkada).
 This is by no means a small effort as it took almost a month and [200 commits](https://github.com/huggingface/transformers/pull/17474/commits) to get there.